UniFormal/MMT/src/frameit-mmt/README.md

    ![Project browser showing `info.kwarc.mmt.frameit.communication.Server`](https://i.imgur.com/J75FzWa.png)

-   This will probably result in an error &mdash; don't worry, we are just missing some command-line arguments that we will in next.
+   This will invoke compilation and execution of the server in that order.
+Compilation hopefully works.
+See below when you get a stack overflow error *at compilation*.
+Execution is supposed to result in an error since the server expects some command-line arguments upon execution.
+We will add them next.

 5. Edit the `Server` run configuration